FarronF/limerick-council-meetings/meetings/2016/07/21-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of Municipal District of Cappamore-Kilmallock - 23rd June 2016.md

 Area Plans and that there is consistency between the economic and the community elements

-of the LECP, in accordance with Section 66 of the Local Government Act, 2001, as amended”.--- 4
+of the LECP, in accordance with Section 66 of the Local Government Act, 2001, as amended”.
+---
+4

 **6.**